Sonnenwerk/EDCopilotDialogueLibrary-MyFork/SpeechExtensions/System_Announcements.md

 #### **Profanity**
 - Holy shit, <Commander>, we just found a new system!
 I hope it’s not as fucking boring as the last one.
 - Well, fuck me, <Commander>.
-Another new system discovery!
+A new system discovered!
 Let’s hope it doesn’t suck.
 - <Commander>, we are the first here.
 Now let’s try not to piss off whatever lives here.
 - <Commander>, we have found a new system.
 Let’s hope it’s worth the goddamn fuel we burned getting here